mvoelk/keras_layers/README.md

 # Various Keras Layers that can be used with TensorFlow 2.x

 ## Conv2D
-Standard Convolution layer that comes with some extension.
+Standard Convolution layer that comes with some changes and extension.
+- bias is disabled by default
-- Weight Normalization as an alternative to batch normalization with comparable results.
+- Weight Normalization as an alternative to batch normalization with comparable results

 Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks [arXiv:1602.07868](http://arxiv.org/abs/1602.07868)